PoisotLab/ms_betacov_mapping/README.md

 diversity.

 Overall, these patterns recapitulate the evolutionary history of both the order Chiroptera and the genus _Betacoronavirus_.
-Horseshoe bats (Rhinolophidae) are both the reservoirs of the SARS-like viruses  (subgenus _Sarbecovirus_), the group of pandemic threats that have been of the greatest interest to researchers [@Latinne2020OriCro] (and so have been sampled most intensively [@Cohen2022SamStr]).
+Horseshoe bats (Rhinolophidae) include the reservoirs of the SARS-like viruses (subgenus _Sarbecovirus_), the group of pandemic threats that have been of the greatest interest to researchers [@Latinne2020OriCro] (and so have been sampled most intensively [@Cohen2022SamStr]).
 The hotspots of host richness and viral diversity in